The Complete Guide to Turkish Coffee in 2024

 Turkish coffee equipment

-Turkish coffee is made in a cezve (also known as a jezve or gezve).
+You make Turkish coffee in a cezve, which is also known as a jezve or gezve.
 Cezves come in different sizes and it’s important to use the appropriate size for the number of cups that you want to make.

 Cezves come in a variety of materials.
 Each material has its own thermal conductivity (heat retention).